 NOTE: If you ONLY need hospital parking at CHCO and/or UCH and are unsure how to go about obtaining it, please contact your program coordinator.
 DO NOT contact the CU Parking Office, as hospital parking is not under their purview.

-If parking on the AMC campus is paid for by the Resident’s program, the Resident will be required to pay a $10 activation fee and should work directly with their program coordinator to coordinate payment of this fee, as well as pick-up and return of hangtags.
+If parking on the AMC campus is paid for by the Resident’s program, the Resident will be required to pay an activation fee and should work directly with their program coordinator to coordinate payment of this fee, as well as pick-up and return of hangtags.

 If parking on the AMC campus is NOT paid for by the Resident’s program, the Resident will need to obtain an entry card/parking permit through the CU Parking and Transportation Services Division.
-Permit parking on the AMC campus costs $64 a month, and can be deducted monthly from the Resident’s pay with an option for pre-tax.
+Permit parking on the AMC campus costs a monthly fee, and can be deducted monthly from the Resident’s pay with an option for pre-tax.
 Application for an entry card/permit may be made at the Parking Office located in Building 500 on the 1st floor, left of the food court and across from the student lounge.
 Hours are Monday through Friday between 7:30 a.m. and 4:30 p.m.
-In addition to the $64/month, a one-time non-refundable activation fee of $10 is also required.
-If parking is suspended for more than a six month period, the Resident will be required to pay the $10 activation fee again.
+In addition to the monthly fee, a one-time non-refundable activation fee is also required.
+If parking is suspended for more than a six month period, the Resident will be required to pay the activation fee again.
 Parking access is added to the Resident’s CU ID badge.

 AMC Nights and Weekend Parking:

 Free nights and weekend parking in AMC permit lots (M-F: 6am-6pm; Sat & Sun: all day) is available to all Residents for a one-time non-refundable activation fee.
 Please submit this activation fee in person at the CU Parking Office.

 Veterans Affairs Medical Center Parking:

 of Colorado owns the Resident parking lot at the Veterans Affairs Medical